jcouto/wfield/README.md

 - Use anaconda to install all dependencies: `conda env create -f env.yml` the file env.yml is inside the wfield directory.

-- Enter the environment `conda activate wfield` and onstall `wfieldtools` in develop mode so that local changes to the code take effect: `python setup.py develop` (you can not move the folder after this)
+- Enter the environment `conda activate wfield` and install wfieldtools `python setup.py install`

 - You will need to run `conda activate wfield` to activate the environment before running the software.

+*Note:* In some cases you may want to make changes to the software, if you need this run `python setup.py develop` (you can not move the folder after this - the installation will point to that directory).

+*Note:* Some reference files used to match to the Allen Common Coordinate Framework are copied from the folder [references](https://github.com/jcouto/wfield/tree/master/references) to `HOME/.wfield` during installation.

 ### Tutorial